Persie0/SimplyTranslate-dart/README.md

 ```
 &nbsp;

-# TODO
+# Info
-- Make default instance random
-- add retry or similar when the server returns an error
-- fetch instance list from the API
+- You can use https://pub.dev/packages/audioplayers for playing the TTS.
+- Instance "tl.vern.cc" got blacklisted as it is the only instance that throws an error when used (excessively).

 # Credits and copyright
 Gabriel Pacheco